 Explaining the Tarot: Two Italian Renaissance Essays

 The meaning of the Tarot trump cycle remained hazy, despite Dummett’s detailed and coherent history of 540 years of Tarot as a game, and 200 years of occult Tarot.
 Then, in 1987, Franco Pratesi introduced the world to two 16th-century Italian essays moralizing the Tarot deck.
 These were detailed readings of the trump cycle, from the period rather than just arguably period-appropriate.
+One was authored by Francesco Piscina, while the other remains anonymous.

 With these discourses, Tarot takes its place alongside previous moralities of Chess and regular playing cards, along with the ubiquitous dice, as a symbol of the vagaries of Fortune, as another avenue of reflection on the human condition, and the concerns of people of their time and place.
 These two discourses are the earliest ever written, and offer a rare glimpse into the other side of the game of Tarot in its first centuries—the meanings educated people might have seen in the pictures on the cards.